 There’s a bit of naughty sparkle in the sweet drawings depicting traditional American holiday traditions.
 Whether your kids are already poetry lovers or resist poetry readings, get this zippy book to read on Christmas Day this year.
 You may find them asking for more poetry!

-December 26 – Seven Spools of Thread: a Kwanzaa Story (Kwanzaa starts today)
+December 26 – Seven Spools of Thread: a Kwanzaa Story, Angela Shelf Medearis (Kwanzaa starts today)

 All of these seven principles of Kwanzaa are beautifully demonstrated in the story of Seven Spools of Thread.
 I originally started to read this book to only one of my children, but the other three, who were also in the room, couldn’t resist the pull of the story.
-An old windowed man is raising seven sons, who refuse to get along.
+An old windowed man is raising seven sons who refuse to get along.
 They argue, shout, and even shove, hit, and kick each other.
-When the old man dies the conditions of his will dictate that the boys have 24 hours to figure out how to work happily together, or all the family possessions will be divided among the village people.
+When the old man dies, the condition of his will dictates that the boys have 24 hours to figure out how to work happily together, or all the family possessions will be divided among the village people.

 The story reads like an ancient folktale, even though it was written in 2000, and the striking artwork arrests attention.